luciten/4TW-4Ps-Capstone-Handover/02_PIPELINE_AND_CODE/Environment_Setup.md

 * Install here: learn.microsoft.com/en-us/windows/wsl/install
 * Quick install by running this command in Windows Powershell as Admin:

-wsl --install
+wsl --install
-
 * Once rebooted, open Ubuntu from Start Menu and set a username/password
 * Update base system by running this command in WSL (Ubuntu):

-sudo apt update && sudo apt upgrade -y
+sudo apt update && sudo apt upgrade -y
-
 Python
 For running ingestion scripts and data extraction
 * If not yet installed, go to python.org/downloads